Add Checkbox to PDF with Java – Interactive Checkboxes using GroupDocs

 Licensing Made Simple

-• Free Trial: Perfect for testing and small projects
+• Free Trial – perfect for testing and small projects.

-• Full License: Required for production deployment
+• Full License – required for production deployments.

 Step 1: Initialize the PDF Annotator